Why SmartPot?

 Rope Everywhere

 Section titled “Rope Everywhere”Vertical buoy lines are the leading cause of large whale entanglements on the Atlantic coast.
-North Atlantic right whales — fewer than 350 left — are dying in crab and lobster lines.
+Approximately 360 North Atlantic right whales remain — 82% of documented deaths are from entanglement, and 85% of the population bears entanglement scars.
+Humpback, fin, sei, and minke whales, basking sharks, and sea turtles are also victims.

 Regulators are responding with seasonal closures and gear restrictions that are devastating to fishermen’s livelihoods.
-The industry needs ropeless or reduced-rope solutions.
+Congress has directed NOAA to finalize entanglement risk reduction rules by December 31, 2028.
+The industry needs ropeless or reduced-rope solutions — and it needs them soon.

 SmartPot solution: Ropeless recovery on command.
 The pot surfaces only when it has keepers and the operator calls it up.
 No permanent buoy line, zero entanglement risk.